 Music majors studying instruments, voice, composition or conducting who have completed 28 semester credits with a Grade Point Average (GPA) of 3.0 and above (or its equivalent) are eligible to apply.
-Applicants will be required to audition - students must prepare a 5 minute audition video which reflects their current musical ability.
-The video may contain any style of music, as long as the applicant's performance is clearly identifiable.
+Applicants will be required to audition - students must prepare a 20 minute up-to-date audition video.
+The video must contain at least 3 styles of music.
 The video should be uploaded to YouTube and the link forwarded to the Division of Undergraduate Studies by email.
 Applications will be jointly reviewed by the RIS and the JAMD.

-Applications for spring semester must be submitted by November 15 and for autumn semester by July 1 (new extension).
+Applications for Autumn /Year must be submitted by April 15 and for Spring semester by November 15.
 Applications can be made through the RIS website.
 Please note on the application that you are applying for Jerusalem Sounds.

 All fees are listed in US dollars at the following link: http://overseas.huji.ac.il/ugradfees

 A limited number of scholarships, based on demonstrated need or merit, are available from the offices listed below.
 Applicants should follow the procedure as delineated by their local office.